richardred/WienerScreener/README.md

 An Android application was created so users could take photos and have them evaluated for hot dog status using the data from the trained neural network.

 To accomplish this, a web server was created using Node.js and Docker to handle user requests and process uploaded images.

 The domain https://wiener.world was purchased in order to establish a proper user experience.
 ImageMagick was then used to overlay a response image to the client that displays 'wiener' or 'not wiener'.

+All of the files in the server directory were created in a Linux Virtual Machine environment, which we then uploaded into a Google Cloud server, which currently hosts and runs all of the back-end functionalities.

 ## Built With
 * [TensorFlow](https://www.tensorflow.org/) - an open-source machine learning framework with python libraries